Ynyesto/ynyesto/README.md

 From the 8th of November to the 10th of December of 2023 I participated in the Constellation Chainlink Hackathon.
 This one was much longer and my team and I had time to develop a much more complex project.
 Check out the project's [GitHub repo](https://github.com/CarlosAlegreUr/Constellation-ChainlinkHackathon-2023) and take a look at the [Devpost page](https://devpost.com/software/prompt-fighters) as well!

+#### Vottun & Dextools hackathon

+The weekend of January 27th to 28th, I will participate in the [hackathon](https://vottun.com/hackathon/) organized by Vottun and Dextools and sponsored by Rootstock.
+I hope to develop an interesting project on the Bitcoin sidechain and meet many colleagues in the field.

 ### Personal projects

 #### Carbon _defootprint_ dApp